-An individual's variable remuneration may comprise a short-term incentive opportunity and a long-term incentive opportunity, or a blended short and long-term incentive opportunity.
+An individual's variable remuneration may comprise a short term incentive opportunity and a long term incentive opportunity, or a blended short and long term incentive opportunity.

-Short-term incentives
+Short term incentives (STI)

-The short-term incentive opportunity supports ANZ's strategic annual performance objectives.
-To determine and approve the annual short-term incentive pool, the Board assesses performance against a balanced scorecard of measures.
+The short term incentive opportunity supports ANZ's strategic annual performance objectives.
+To determine and approve the annual short term incentive pool, the Board assesses performance against a balanced scorecard of measures.

-For 2013, examples of some of the key performance measures under each of the balanced scorecard categories used to assess performance are provided below.
+For 2014, examples of some of the key performance measures under each of the balanced scorecard categories used to assess performance are provided below.
 ANZ has used a balanced scorecard approach for a number of years.
-The categories within the balanced scorecard were refined from six categories in 2012 (Finance, Customer, Shareholder Returns, People, Connectivity and Process/Risk) to the following five categories in 2013.